 3. Add Some Hot Water And Wait For Few Minutes

-When you add hot water to the already cooked rice, it helps in cooking the grains further.
+When you add hot water to the cooked rice, it helps in further cooking the grains.

 Therefore, even if the rice has cooled down, you can instantly increase the temperature by using warm or hot water.

-This tip is useful for the rice that doesn’t need another round of steaming or cooking.
+This tip is useful for rice that doesn’t need another round of steaming or cooking.

 If you feel the rice can cook with a bit of warm water, then only you should consider using this method.

-If the rice looks too undercooked, you should probably think of using the second method mentioned in this guide.
+If the rice looks too undercooked, you should consider using the second method mentioned in this guide.